xyproto/algernon/README.md

 * Cookies currently does not work in debug mode, because responses are buffered.
 * The HTML title for a rendered Markdown page can be provided by the first line specifying the title, like this: `title: Title goes here`.
 This is a subset of MultiMarkdown.
 * The [JSX](https://github.com/mamaar/risotto) package currently has [problems rendering whitespace correctly](https://github.com/mamaar/risotto/issues/1).
+* No processes that listens for changes to files needs to be running in the background.
+Files are converted on the fly.

 Screenshots